 Cyber Insurance Demand by Industries

-There has been an increase in such demand from the healthcare industry.
+There has been a surge in such demand from the healthcare industry.
 Retail and financial services follow closely behind healthcare but score high in cyber insurance demand.
 However, Information Technology features somewhere in the middle of things.

 Cyber Insurance Demand by Coverage

-Coverage for business interruption is the first choice along with increase in demand for expense to Regulatory Defence.
-Although ‘Internet Media Liability’ is the least in demand, it has good percentage.
+Coverage for business interruption is the first choice along with an increase in demand for expense to Regulatory Defense.
+Although ‘Internet Media Liability’ is the least in demand, it still has a good percentage.

 Top Risks for which Insurer Carriers are Least Prepared